Avionics software: Unit testing

-"Unit test" code is written to exercise every instruction of the code at least once to get 100% code coverage.
-A "coverage" tool is often used to verify that every instruction is executed, and then the test coverage is documented as well, for legal reasons.
+Unit test code is written to exercise every instruction of the code at least once to get 100% code coverage.
+A coverage tool is often used to verify that every instruction is executed, and then the test coverage is documented as well, for legal reasons.

 This test is among the most powerful.
 It forces detailed review of the program logic, and detects most coding, compiler and some design errors.
 Some organizations write the unit tests before writing the code, using the software design as a module specification.
 The unit test code is executed, and all the problems are fixed.

 Integration testing

 As pieces of code become available, they are added to a skeleton of code, and tested in place to make sure each interface works.
 Usually the built-in-tests of the electronics should be finished first, to begin burn-in and radio emissions tests of the electronics.

-Next, the most valuable features of the software are integrated.
-It is very convenient for the integrators to have a way to run small selected pieces of code, perhaps from a simple menu system.
+Next, the most important features of the software are integrated.
+At this stage, it is often beneficial for the integrators to have a way to run small, selected pieces of code, perhaps from a simple menu system.

 Some program managers try to arrange this integration process so that after some minimal level of function is achieved, the system becomes deliverable at any following date, with increasing numbers of features as time passes.